AAGiron/acme-newchallenge/README.md

 # ACME-newchallenge

 Repository for the implemenation of the ACME protocol with Post-Quantum Cryptography (PQC), including the "PQ-Transition Challenge" proposal.
-The source code based on Go-LEGO, Go-Pebble, Go-JOSE, and Go standard library (i.e., the submodules).
+The source code is based on Go-LEGO, Go-Pebble, Go-JOSE, and Go standard library (i.e., the submodules).

 # Requirements and Installation